Howl698/Food-Deserts-in-NY-State---Analysis/README.md

 # Code Execution

-Scripts were run in Python.
-The queries that produced the parameters identified above were saved in an excel workbook labeled 'rockbuster_data' along with the results of the queries.
+Scripts were run in Jupyter notebooks using Python.

 # Analysis and Visualizations